2014 Indianapolis 500: Television

 In the United States, ABC broadcast both feature races in the IndyCar Series during the Indianapolis 500 meeting.
 This marks the fiftieth consecutive year that ABC has broadcast the 500.
 ABC also carried time trials for the first time since 2008.
 Long-time NASCAR play-by-play announcer Allen Bestwick, who has worked the Brickyard 400 since 2001, made his Indy 500 debut for 2014.
-Previous anchor Marty Reid had retired from the network on September 29, 2013 following an error during the broadcast of the NASCAR Nationwide Series Kentucky 300 (a race that was worked by IMS Radio on the radio side).
+Previous anchor Marty Reid had retired from the network on September 29, 2013, following an error during the broadcast of the NASCAR Nationwide Series Kentucky 300 (a race that was worked by IMS Radio on the radio side).
 During pole qualifying on Sunday May 18, Dario Franchitti joined the ABC booth as guest analyst.
 Carb Day coverage was carried by NBC Sports Network, with Bob Varsha serving as announcer.

 International broadcasters included Foxtel Speed in Australia, Bandeirantes in Brazil, Motors TV in France, Sport1US in Germany, GAORA Sports in Japan, ESPN in Latin America and BT Sport 2 in the United Kingdom.

 Radio

-Paul Page, who served as the radio announcer for the 500 from 1977–1987, and later the television announcer (1988–1998, 2002–2004) returned to the radio booth.
+Paul Page, who served as the radio announcer for the 500 from 1977 to 1987, and later the television announcer (1988–1998, 2002–2004) returned to the radio booth.
 He anchored the radio broadcast, replacing Mike King, who resigned after 2013.
 Veteran Indy driver Robbie Buhl joined Page for the broadcast as race analyst, substituting for normal IMS Radio analyst Pippa Mann, who was participating in the race.
 This was Buhl's only year on the broadcast, but he had covered IndyCar races (including Indy 500 time trials) on Versus for multiple seasons.
 After several years covering the pit area, Kevin Lee took the turn four position.
 Lee was substituting for Chris Denari, who missed the race due to commitments with the Pacers and Fever.
 Nick Yeoman reported from victory lane.

 Page ushered in some changes to the broadcast upon his return.
 He re-instated the turn one reporting location, with Jerry Baker manning the position.
 Page also brought back his Delta Force Intros, made popular from his days on television.
 During commercial breaks, the famous out-cue was recited by Page himself.
 In the previous few years, driver-recorded and historical out-cues were used.

 For the 2014 race, the network reached an audience of 11 million listeners, and was carried on 400 terrestrial radio affiliates.

 1070 The Fan broadcast nightly beginning April 29 with Trackside with Curt Cavin and Kevin Lee, followed by Donald Davidson's The Talk of Gasoline Alley.
 However, several episodes of each were pre-empted due to Pacers playoff coverage.
 About two months after the race, veteran broadcaster, and former IMS Radio Network announcer Gary Lee died.
-Lee had been part of the broadcast from 1990–1998.
+Lee had been part of the broadcast from 1990 to 1998.